-Please note: Electronic mail should not be used to communicate confidential or sensitive information.
+Please note that email should not be used to discuss confidential or sensitive information.

-Impartial means that the ombuds does not favor any side, position, or person in a misunderstanding or dispute.
-An ombuds does not act, advise, represent or advocate on behalf of any party.
-An ombuds is an advocate of justice and seeks fairness while working within existing policies and procedures.
-If an ombuds feels that he/she cannot be impartial or may not be perceived as impartial in any situation, the ombuds will inform the parties to a concern and may recuse him or herself from further participation.
+It means that the Ombuds does not favor any side or position or person in a dispute.
+The Ombuds is an advocate for justice and fairness and works within existing policies and procedures.
+If the Ombuds feels that she cannot be impartial or may be perceived as partial, the Ombuds may recuse herself from further participation.

-Informal means that your concerns will be addressed "off the record" and not through official channels or procedures.
-This allows you to freely explore your concerns and consider options privately.
-It supports the practice of collaborative problem solving.
+It means that the Ombuds Office will explore with you your concerns “off the record” and not through any formal or official channels or procedures.
+This allows you to explore your concerns and your options privately and can promote collaborative problem solving.

-Note: Contacting an ombuds or the Ombuds Office does not constitute notice to the university.
-Time requirements for filing formal complaints remain in effect.
+Please note that contacting the Ombuds Office does not constitute notice to the university.
+Be aware that time requirements for filing formal complaints remain in effect.

 - Performance expectations, position descriptions